vv9k/wutag/README.md

 When `--any` flag is provided as in the example `wutag` will match files containing any of the provided tags rather than all of them.

-If you are into emojis then surely you can use emojis to tag files 🙂 ```wutag set -g '*.doc' -- 📋```
+If you are into emojis then surely you can use emojis to tag files 🙂 `wutag set -g '*.doc' -- 📋`

 ## Configuration

 `wutag` lets you configure base colors used when creating tags or modify other settings globally.
-To do this create a file `wutag.yml` in your config directory (on unix XDG_CONFIG_DIR) lihe `~/.config/wutag.yml`.
+To do this create a file `wutag.yml` in your config directory (on unix **XDG_CONFIG_DIR**) like `~/.config/wutag.yml`.

 Example configuration:
 ```yaml